 All modern technologies are similar and perform the same important function of frame synchronization.
 But they differ not only in name.
 If, while assembling a gaming computer, you want to get the smoothest possible picture in games, you need to understand the principle of operation of these technologies, as well as know the main features of each of them.
 This will allow you to choose the optimal computer hardware and not be disappointed in it as a result, but before, it is highly recommended to find out what is a timing chip for running.

-Given how many devices surround us, it would be very convenient to somehow preserve the integrity of files on all platforms so that what we need is always at hand.
+Given how many fitness devices surround us, it would be very convenient to somehow preserve the integrity of files on all platforms so that what we need is always at hand.
 Chip timing was invented for this.
 The gun time counts the time the runner spent covering the distance, and so does the chip time.
 However, the gun time readings are almost always significantly different from the record on the athlete’s watch.
 Why this happens, what is the difference between the two concepts, and what time is considered objective we understand in this article.

 The current approach in chip and gun timing uses measured constant nominal delay times for different parts of the chip.
 Variations of these times determine the stability of the chip, and usually, they tend to be as small as possible since they only harm.
 The stochastic approach, although it seems much more complicated, may turn out to be more productive since random variations can be turned to good use, and in any case, they can be taken into account in more detail than just as factors affecting the dispersion of the delay time.